 Division of Energy Employees Occupational Illness Compensation (DEEOIC)

-Below are the head notes for the FAB decisions and orders relating to the topic heading, Cancer, Radiogenic.
-The head notes are grouped under the following subheadings: Changes in dose reconstruction methodology, Compensable occupational illness, Dose reconstruction, Medical evidence, Part E cancer claims, Probability of causation, and Specified cancers.
+Below are the head notes for the FAB decisions and orders relating to the topic heading, Cancer.
+The head notes are grouped under the following subheadings: Changes in dose reconstruction methodology, Cancers not compensable under Part B, Dose reconstruction, Medical evidence, Part E cancer claims, Probability of causation, and Specified cancers.
 To view a particular decision or order in its entirety, click on the hyperlink for that decision or order at the end of the head note.

 - DEEOIC directed that all cases potentially affected by the release of OCAS-PEP-013, entitled “Evaluation of the Impact of Changes to the Isotopic Ratios for the Paducah Gaseous Diffusion Plant,” are to be reopened and returned to NIOSH for a new dose reconstruction.
 EEOICPA Fin.
 Dec.
 No. 61433-2006 (Dep’t of Labor, April 25, 2008).

 - Under Part B, meningioma is not a compensable occupational illness because it is not a malignant cancer.
 EEOICPA Fin.
 Dec.
 No. 1002-2005 (Dep’t of Labor, January 17, 2006).

 - Part B of the Act extends benefits based on cancers that are caused by exposure to radiation.
 Part B does not extend benefits based on cancers that are caused by exposure to other toxic substances.
 EEOICPA Fin.
 Dec.
 No. 13679-2002 (Dep’t of Labor, January 13, 2005).